James Montgomery Jackson

 What are you working on now ... ?

-The Seamus McCree Series: EMPTY PROMISES will be available April 3, 2018.
-Seamus and Paddy return to Michigan's Upper Peninsula to solve a new and old murder.
-In addition to promoting Empty Promises, I'm working on the second draft of Book 6, FALSE BOTTOM.
+The Seamus McCree Series: FALSE BOTTOM: I'm working on the third draft of Book 6 in the series.
 Seamus returns home to Boston after his Uncle Mike is murdered.
 He's the executor and finds out his mother has inherited more than he expected.

 I am also sketching characters and world for an untitled work set in a future in which corporations run the U.S.